achenachena/comp5213_gr5/README.md

 - **`docs/lit_review.md`** — detailed summaries, comparison tables, and experimental takeaways.
 - **`docs/report/outline.md`** — structure for the written report (Introduction, Methodology, Results, etc.).
 - **`docs/report/slides_outline.md`** — blueprint for the presentation deck.

 ---

-## Contributing

-1. Create a feature branch for each change.
-2. Update `experiment_plan.md` and `experiment_matrix.yaml` when scenarios or metrics change.
-3. Keep the literature review in sync if new papers inform the design.
-4. Confirm `run_tcp_matrix.sh` and `analysis/aggregate.sh` still operate correctly after modifications.

----